hackclub/hackclub/workshops/workshop_details.md

 #### What Is Covered

-- How to use [Twilio](https://twilio.com) to send and recieve text messages and make phone calls
+- How to use [Twilio](https://twilio.com) to send and recieve text messages and to make phone calls
 - How to play music
-- How to detect whether a button has been pressed
+- How to detect if a button has been pressed
 - How to detect if your phone was "waved" like a magic wand

 #### Administrative Setup